2014 North Indian Ocean cyclone season: Cyclonic Storm Nanauk

-Land Depression 01
+Depression LAND 01

 On July 19, an upper level cyclonic circulation lay over the north-eastern Bay of Bengal and parts of Gangetic West Bengal and Odisha.
 Over the next day an area of low pressure formed, under the influence of this cyclonic circulation and rapidly concentrated into a Depression during July 21, over Odisha and West Bengal.
 Over the next couple of days the system moved westwards, before it weakened into an area of low pressure during July 23 over northwest Madhya Pradesh.
 The area of low pressure subsequently merged with the monsoon during July 25, while the cyclonic circulation persisted over Rajasthan and Punjab, before it was last noted during July 31.
 Under the influence of the depression, heavy to extremely heavy rainfall was recorded in the states of Odisha, Chhattisgarh, Madhya Pradesh and Vidarbha.
 In Odisha a total of 12 people lost their lives, while around 29479 ha of crops were affected and 1351 houses were damaged.

-Land Depression 02
+Deep Depression LAND 02

 On 3 August, a low-pressure area formed over the Bay of Bengal under the influence of an upper air cyclonic circulation.
 The system slowly intensified into a depression the following day while being located inland over Midnapore.
 The depression moved further inland, underwent intensification and was upgraded to a deep depression the same day.
 The storm moved further westwards and weakened into a depression on August 5, and was last noted as a well marked low-pressure area on August 7 over northwestern Madhya Pradesh.

 The storm activated a flood situation in Odisha, affecting 12 districts of the state.
 Waterlogging was reported in the cities of Cuttack and Bhubaneshwar, and nearly 200 villages were affected after the Baitarani river swelled more than two meters over its flood danger level.
 Sambalpur district received the highest amount of rainfall at 336.8 mm, followed by Balasore district receiving 226.4 mm.
 Seven people were reported to be missing after two trawlers capsized off the coast.
 The state government evacuated about 17,000 people from low-lying areas.
 23 deaths were reported due to torrential rainfall.